kholoudsamy97/HackTheBox_writeups/Retired Machines/Nibbles/README.md

 ![](images/readme.png)

-Next let's take a look at nibbleblog/admin.php .As expected, we find a login page which we needed it so we will try to brute force credentials using hydra, unfortunately I was blacklisted so we will try to guess it randomly as default credentials and it Succeeded we will use the the credentials admin:nibbles to login as admin.
+Next let's take a look at nibbleblog/admin.php .As expected, we find a login page which we needed it so we will try to brute force credentials using hydra, unfortunately I was blacklisted so we will try to guess it randomly as default credentials and it Succeeded. use the the credentials admin:nibbles to login as admin.

 ***